sana354/QAChallenge/README.md

 ### Test Cases/flows that are implemented:
 * Downloading Time Tracking Reports
-* Verify that the file is downloaded to the designated download folder
+* Verify that the file is downloaded to the designated download folder (downloads folder)
 * Switching to Basic Terminal mode
 * Clock In - START WORK
 * Initiate START BREAK